 3.You will learn printing terminology that you need to know before sending your sell sheet to the printer.

 Book sell sheets are an essential and integral part of a book’s marketing and publicity plans.
-And having a professional looking sell sheet can easily and quickly distinguish you and your book from the others.
-Book retailers, wholesalers, libraries, news outlets, and book reviewers, are all overwhelmed with the quantity of sell sheets that they receive from authors and publishers.
+And having a professional-looking sell sheet can easily and quickly distinguish you and your book from the others.
+Book retailers, wholesalers, libraries, news outlets, and book reviewers, are all overwhelmed with the number of sell sheets that they receive from authors and publishers.

-Therefore, you must design your sell sheet to help you stand-out from the crowd.
-For this reason, it is important for you to understand what goes into a great sell sheet.
+Therefore, you must design your sell sheet to help you stand out from the crowd.
+For this reason, it’s important for you to understand what goes into a great sell sheet.
 So, to help you get a firm handle on the basics, here is a list of terminology that you will need to know when preparing your sell sheet for your book’s marketing plan.